 If using traditional email is too risky for a given investigation or conversation, take it to an end-to-end encrypted platform, which will only allow your messages to be read by the intended recipient.
 With end-to-end encryption, not even the service provider can read your messages.
 If it’s appropriate for your situation, we have guides on using end-to-end encryption over email with Mailvelope and ProtonMail.

-But better yet, don’t use email at all when communicating with reporters.
-Email encryption can be complicated and doesn’t protect the metadata, which might expose you regardless of whether you do it right.
+But better yet, don’t use email at all when you're looking for confidentiality.
+Email encryption can be complicated and doesn’t protect the metadata, which might expose you regardless of whether or not you do it right.
 Move away from email altogether with an end-to-end encrypted messaging app like Signal or more anonymous methods like SecureDrop.

 Whether they’re knocking on your front door or picking the lock to your back door, some actors will go to great lengths to figure out what you’re saying and who you’re saying it to.
 Now that you know the methods these actors may use, take a moment to determine whether email is the best way forward with a source or a colleague — before you click “send.”